 Timing might be viewed in a different way in every cultures and religions throughout the world, which is perfectly OK.
 But one surefire way to understand timing is to consciously live in the moment and seize the moment.

-Living in the moment does not mean you don't make room for memories nor have plans for the future; it simply means that you need to be mindful of the moment and live life now by not trying to rehash the past or escape in to the future.
+Living in the moment does not mean you don't make room for memories nor have plans for the future; it simply means that you need to be mindful of the moment and live your life by not trying to rehash the past or escape in to the future.

 I sincerely believe that living in the moment leverages our limited dimension of human senses to attune to the slightest hint of opportunity to seize a moment by stretching out beyond the way we were taught to only comprehend things sequentially or conceptually in the 3D/3 dimensional world.
 The 3D. (length, depth/width and heights) world and if you include time (duration from existence till it ceased) 4D/4 dimensional.

 Most of the time, we are the outcome of our surroundings, unless God help us to see through a window, we never knew existed.
 I found this window later in life and this discovery has helped me to "never stop looking for what's not there" and also see life with a different perspective.